 These hearing aids have up to four programs and 32 channels.
 TruHearing states that most styles of hearing aids are available under this plan, including RIC and BTE types.

 Premium hearing aids

-Premium hearing aids are available under both TruHearing programs.
-The company states that these devices are suitable for more challenging environments, such as places with large crowds.
+According to the company, premium hearing devices are suitable for more challenging environments, such as places with large crowds.

-In addition to the standard and advanced features, these hearing aids also offer:
+In addition to the standard and advanced features, these hearing aids offer:

 - premium automated digital processing

 - extra bandwidth to aid in speech and sound perception